gonekng/myblog/source/_posts/Python/ML_ch_3_3.md

 - Many features are used, but they're not overfitting the training set and perform well on the test set.
-- Alpha in Ridge
-  + hyperparameter; which has to be set in advance
-  + alpha↑: increase in regulatory intensity
-  + alpha↓: decrease in regulatory intensity

 ```python